 5. What happens during the green card interview?

 Green card interview, also called I-485 interview.
-This is the final step before obtaining the green card through marriage.
+Generally, this is the final step before obtaining the green card through marriage.
 USCIS will send an interview notice to both petitioner and beneficiary.
-The interview is conducted at the local field office located where the petitioner and beneficiary lives.
+The interview is conducted at the local field office near the petitioner and beneficiary lives.

 The interviewing officer’s primary goal is to assess the authenticity of the marriage.
 Normally, the couple will be interviewed together.
 Questions can focus on the couple’s relationship history, as well as their daily activities and future together.
 During the interview the officer will also review in detail the information provided at the time of submitting the application and confirm the answers to the questions related to the beneficiary’s inadmissibility contained in the I-485 form.
 It is also a good time to submit additional documents to USCIS.
 As such, if you forgot to submit I-693 medical exam report at the beginning, or you have more evidence to prove your marriage is real, it is advisable to bring them in and submit to the interview officer in person.